-During a quasi-judicial hearing5, an applicant or appellant is entitled to due process of law, including a meaningful opportunity to be heard.
-Council Members should not receive
+During a quasi-judicial hearing, an applicant or appellant is entitled to due process of law, including a meaningful opportunity to be heard.
+Council Members should not receive information outside of the hearing on the matter unless they disclose the nature of the communications.
+Council Members will give full attention to speakers at the hearing.

-5 A quasi-judicial hearing is one that involves the application of rules to a specific project or set of existing circumstances.
+&lt;sup>5 A quasi-judicial hearing is one that involves the application of rules to a specific project or set of existing circumstances.
 Examples include land use matters (but not legislative decisions such as General Plan or zoning amendments, or development agreements), employee disciplinary proceedings, and proceedings for the revocation, suspension, or reinstatement of permits, licenses, and franchises.